kimiekomi/articles/hangman.md

 ```
 <br>

 This game is played from the command line, where users will enter their letter guesses.
-Exception handling is achieved at this stage, as the game does not accept number or special character inputs.
+Exception handling is achieved at this stage, as the game does not accept integers or special character inputs.
 Additionally, players are only allowed to enter one letter at a time.
+Each of the above scenarios will result in a prompt for the user to submit a valid letter-entry.

 <br>